We occasionally use anchor links in our longer WordPress posts to help users quickly jump to the section they want to read.

 In the content editor, scroll down to the section that you want the user to navigate to when they click on the anchor link.
 Usually, it is a heading for a new section.

-Next, click to select the block and then in the block settings click on the Advanced tab to expand it.
-You can simply click on the ‘Advanced’ tab under the heading block settings.
+Next, simply select the block.
+Then, in the block settings on the left panel, click on the ‘Advanced’ tab to expand it.

 You can now save your post and see your anchor link in action by clicking on the preview tab.